microsoft/ai-developer/Labs/lab-03.md

     >**Note**: If you recieve security warnings in the browser, close the browser and follow the link again.
 1. Navigate to the link pointing towards **blazor-aichat** i.e **https://localhost:7118/**
-1. Submit the following prompt and see how the AI responds:
+1. Submit the following prompt:
     ```
-    Why is the sky blue?
+    What time is it?
     ```
+1. Since the AI have the **Time Plugin**, it will be able to provide real-time information, you will get a response similar to the following:
     ```
-    Why is it red?
+    The current time is 3:43 PM on January 23, 2025.
     ```
 </details>